yan-cri/DEApp_standalone/README.md

 # DE_tools
 DE analysis function for edgeR, DESeq2, and Limma-Voom corresponding to the published manuscript at https://scfbm.biomedcentral.com/articles/10.1186/s13029-017-0063-4, the DEApp shiny application is accessible at https://gallery.shinyapps.io/DEApp/ or https://yanli.shinyapps.io/DEApp/

+If you are going to use the scripts here for your DE analysis, please cite "Yan Li and Jorge Andrade.
+DEApp: an interactive web interface for differential expression analysis of next generation sequence data.
+Source Code for Biology and Medicine, 12:2, February 2017."

 ## How To Use It

 ### 1. step1. download this repo to your local PC.
 Directions for downloading, please click top right green color 'Clone or download' button.